suffolklibraries/lgc/content/collections/events/springtime-crafts-28-05.md

     content:
       -
         type: text
-        text: 'Bury St Edmunds railway station is a 15 minute walk from Abbey Gardens.
+        text: 'Bury St Edmunds railway station is a 20 minute walk from the Cathedral.
 You can find train times on the ' -
         type: text
         marks: